||Harry Williams...About me|

 I'm a geomorphologist; I’m interested in how processes such as erosion and deposition shape the earth’s surface.
 I’m also interested in the interaction between people and the physical environment; examples include natural hazards, such as river flooding and hurricanes, and how urbanization impacts the physical environment.
 I encourage the use of modern geographical techniques, such as GIS, GPS, modeling and remote sensing, as valuable tools in geomorphological research.
 I am willing to work with students on a wide variety of geomorphological research projects.
 In recent years my own research focus has been:

 * Sedimentation on Coastal Marshes

-* Paleotempestology (study of ancient storms) in Texas, Louisiana and Thailand
+* Paleotempestology (study of ancient storms) in Texas, Louisiana, Thailand, South Korea and Vietnam.

 * Tropical Cyclone Variability in the Western North Pacific in Response to Holocene Climate Changes

 (For more details about my research, see my Research Page)

 I'm a strong believer in the value of fieldwork and I encourage students to incorporate fieldwork into their thesis research.
 I also encourage students to participate in professional aspects of their education - this includes presenting their work at regional, national and international conferences and co-authoring journal articles.

-For more on my academic record, see my CV and Faculty Profile System page (links to the left).
+For more on my academic record, see my CV and Faculty Information System page (links to the left).